LemmyNet/lemmy-docs/src/administration/separate_subdomains.md

 This guide details hosting the Lemmy backend and frontend on different domains.
 This is useful, for example, if you want users to have a webfinger (user handle) without a subdomain, but want to host services on the same domain.

+As a general overview, this works by handling federation requests on the short domain and forwarding them to the Lemmy backend.
+API and frontend requests however are handled on the long domain.

 ## Placeholders

 - `short.domain` represents the shortened domain you would like to use for user handles.